rtl-ylnomoc/GamepadAsPen/README.md

 You can also easily make assigntments to unused buttons, such as Y, A, BACK and START (DPAD diagonal buttons can be used too, but you would press them accidentally a lot).
 Note that big xbox guide button in the center is not open to the public API and isn't being sent anywhere in raw data byte array; however, it still sends WM_INPUT messages, just like normal buttons.

+## Compatibility buttons

+### Blender

+For some reason, Blender does not recognize injected shift button (everything else, including undo, seems to work, though).

+upd.
+Fixed with by using keybd_event for shift.

+### Photoshop

+Krita and Photoshop color picking hotkeys are different.

+To make color picking shortcut button (LB) work, press Ctrl+LMB -> Alt+LMB checkbox

 ## Structure